>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 His sorrowful, despairing tone added shame to my confusion.
 We would not be doing RE with our classmates, he informed us.
 Instead, we should report to his classroom and collect a questionnaire, prepared by him, along with a copy of the previous Sunday’s Mass sheet, and go and sit in the canteen.
 At the end of the period we would return our work to him and rejoin our classes.
 In addition, we would not attend assembly on Tuesdays and Thursdays but report to his classroom for Catholic Prayers.

 I came out of there feeling miserable.
 Nothing of what I’d seen and heard had been in the brochure.
-A pupil at Upbury Manor, that’s all I wanted to be, same as my friends and everyone else, but in a matter minutes my future had been redefined.
+A pupil at Upbury Manor, that’s all I wanted to be, same as my friends and everyone else, but in a matter of minutes my future had been redefined.
 I was now a Catholic pupil at Upbury Manor and vulnerable, once more, to the insecurities of being an outsider.

 I cheered up when 1A1 had their first French lesson, though it was disappointing to find out the only difference between Gerard in English and Gérard in French is a bit of phlegm.
 The best part was hearing the names Miss Lake gave my classmates.
 Peter Burtenshaw became Pierre, and Brian Lack got stuck with a plum when renamed Bruno.
 Then much to my delight Shelley Jordan was renamed Solange.
 Naturally, I couldn’t wait to see my 1A2 pals at break time and tell them we had a Blancmange in our class as well.